antonidag/myblog/README.md

 The aim of this project is to eventually become my personal site and blog.
 I wanted to make a blog without depending on WordPress or any other fancy content management system (CMS).
 Additionally, I'm not a big fan of using front-end frameworks like React, as it can become to much of a hassle.
 I simply want a straightforward site for creating content.

-Therefore, I have chosen to use Hugo.
-You can read more about Hugo [here](https://gohugo.io/).
-It's a "engine" that can generate static HTML files from markdown, aligning perfectly with my preferences for a simple way to manage and create content.
+[Hugo](https://gohugo.io/) is a SSG (Static Site Generator) that can generate static HTML files from markdown, aligning perfectly with my preferences for a simple way to manage and create content.

+## Blog stack
+- Github Pages for hosting
+- [Hugo](https://gohugo.io/) for static site generation
+- [utterances](https://utteranc.es/) for blog posts comments

 ## Getting Started